VicenteQuesadaDeb/Portfolio/README.md

 Finaly, we have to create the content of the components.

-Let's begin with Layout since is the one whe have to move from App.js.
+Let's begin with InitialScreen since is the one whe have to build moving the content we have done on App.js.
 Once we have moved the contents of App.js, it should look like this:
 ![](src/img/README/Appjs-empty.png)